Whew-Inc/ETGMod/README.md

 # MAKE A BACKUP OF YOUR SAVE FILES AND ENTER THE GUNGEON GAME FOLDER JUST IN CASE

+(No need to uninstall MtG or any mods)

 Download the GUI installer (https://modthegungeon.eu/ or https://github.com/ModTheGungeon/ETGMod.Installer/releases)

 Download the cleaned up base (https://github.com/Whew-Inc/ETGModClean/releases/ "ETGMODCLEAN.zip")